TritonDataCenter/rfd/rfd/0174/README.md

 a loss of data and availability.

 When the failed iscsi target machine comes back up, all 17 `mako` zpools will be resilvering against disks in that box.
+This might be a performance concern and is called out in the testing section.

 ### iscsi Target Disk Failure